jcjohnson/pytorch-examples/README.md

 N, D_in, H, D_out = 64, 1000, 100, 10

 # Create random Tensors to hold input and outputs, and wrap them in Variables.
-# Setting requires_grad=False indicates that we do not need to compute gradients
-# with respect to these Variables during the backward pass.
 x = Variable(torch.randn(N, D_in).type(dtype), requires_grad=False)
 y = Variable(torch.randn(N, D_out).type(dtype), requires_grad=False)

 # Create random Tensors for weights, and wrap them in Variables.
-# Setting requires_grad=True indicates that we want to compute gradients with
-# respect to these Variables during the backward pass.
 w1 = Variable(torch.randn(D_in, H).type(dtype), requires_grad=True)
 w2 = Variable(torch.randn(H, D_out).type(dtype), requires_grad=True)